joe-antognini/joe-antognini.github.io/_posts/2019-07-31-ai-residency-reflections.md

 most important part of the application.
-I treated it almost like a short research proposal, starting with some unifying threads in my past work and explaining how they were motivating the questions I wanted to answer at Google (and why Google would be a great place to try to solve those problems).
+I treated it almost like a short research proposal, starting with some unifying threads in my past work and explaining how they were motivating the questions I wanted to answer at Google and why Google would be a great place to try to solve those problems.
 In my case I had been working at a company called [Persyst](https://www.persyst.com) that does machine learning to interpret EEG data.
 Most of my work there had been working with EKG data to robustly identify heart beats in noisy conditions.
 Heart beats can be picked up by the EEG and look very similar to a feature that is characteristic of epilepsy and could confuse the other classifiers.

-I was trying to build a system that would be robust to conditions that it hadn't been trained on, and I started thinking more generally about the problem of how to determine if a data point is similar to things a neural network has seen before, or if it's wildly different.
-This is distinct from (though related to) the problem of calibrating the uncertainty of a neural network.
+I was trying to build a system that would be robust to novel conditions and I started thinking more generally about the problem of how to determine if a data point is similar to things a neural network (NN) has seen before, or if it's wildly different.
+This is distinct from (though related to) the problem of calibrating the uncertainty of a NN.
 As an illustration, imagine a NN that was trained to classify handwritten 1s and 0s.
 If you give the NN a very narrow 0, it will return a confidence of around 0.5.
 But if you provide the NN with white noise then it will still probably return a confidence of 0.5 even though this example is quite different than a narrow 0.
-Unfortunately just rejecting anything that's classified with a confidence close to 0.5 isn't good enough because there's also out-of-distribution data that the NN will classify into one or the other classes with high confidence.
+Unfortunately just rejecting anything that's classified with a confidence close to 0.5 isn't good enough because you can easily come up with unusual data that the NN will classify into one or the other classes with high confidence.
 If you give the NN the letter "t", for example, it will probably think that looks much more like a 1 than a 0 and so will classify it accordingly with high probability.
 Adversarial examples are the extreme limit of this out-of-distribution problem where you manage to construct an example which perceptually belongs to one class, but the NN classifies in another with high confidence.
-I wasn't exactly sure how to go about solving this problem (it's a hard problem!), but it was one of the things I was thinking of at the time.
-(In the end my research turned out to be on completely different topics, though I'm still interested in this problem.)
+I wasn't exactly sure how to go about solving this problem (it's hard!), but it was one of the things I was thinking of at the time.
+In the end my research at Google Brain turned out to be on completely different topics though I'm still interested in this problem.

-I was fortunate to then be selected for a phone screen where I was interviewed by Kevin Murphy.
+I was fortunate to be selected for a phone screen where I was interviewed by Kevin Murphy.
 The phone screen mostly focused on the machine learning work that I had done and delved a little bit into what I wanted to do at Google.
 The phone screen went well and I was selected for an onsite interview in late February.
-During the onsite we were given a tour of Google Brain (they had some robots running around, which made it especially cool!), and got to see a few short presentations by Brain Residents from the previous cohort about their research, but of course the reason we were all there was for the interviews.
+During the onsite we were given a tour of Google Brain (they had some robots running around, which made it especially cool!), and got to see a few short presentations by Brain Residents from the previous cohort about their research.
+But of course the reason we were all there was for the interviews.
 The interview had two components: a machine learning interview and a programming interview.
 I thought that the programming interview went okay, though not great, but I thought that I had completely bombed the machine learning